jotd666/amidar500/README.md

 MINOR ISSUES:

+- restore full 256 wide layout
-- paint sound stops with a slight increase of volume
+- paint sound should stop with a slight increase of volume
+- pause with second button doesn't work
 - small bits of paint not removed when rolling back
 - sometimes palette mixups when enemies are frightened and some are hanging/falling/killed
 - in VERY rare cases, power music doesn't loop properly
+- impossible to get 3200 points

 BUILDING FROM SOURCES:

 Prerequesites: